Put your customer register to work – target your advertising with pinpoint precision using custom audiences

 A Finnish company with servers in the EU, Sanoma is a valuable partner for many advertisers.
 Even if you’re already using custom audiences on other platforms, advertising to Sanoma’s customer base right next to high-quality journalism will add a new angle to your message and reach.

 • As the largest media house in Finland, Sanoma has one of the biggest customer registers in the country.
-Our digital media reach 89 per cent of Finns weekly with 1,2 billion page loads a month.
+Our digital media reach 89% of Finns weekly with 1,2 billion page loads a month.
 A large amount of the traffic consists of identified users.

 • Custom audiences can be bought on Sanoma’s Ad Manager, but they can also be combined with programmatic buying in a private marketplace.